 At Palm Island, you can visit the hotel Atlantis The Palm.
 You will find there 19 restaurants (one of them 2 stars Michelin and a Nobu), shopping mall, a huge aquarium filled with tropical fishes, beach and many pools.
 The Palm Jumeirah is a part of The Palm Island, which is the Largest man-made Island in the world.

 4. The desert

-The best way to get to the desert is on an organised tour.
+The best way to get to the desert is on an organized tour.
 During the desert safari, you’ll ride in reinforced Jeeps over giant sand dunes at breakneck speeds Most of the tours include a safari dinner and belly dance.

 We had lot of fun!

 One of Dubai’s greatest attraction for visitors is its superb shopping.
 Some of the luxury malls include the Mall of the Emirates and Deira City Centre.
-Dubai Mall is Dubai’s largest shopping centre with around 1200 shops.
+Dubai Mall is Dubai’s largest shopping center with around 1200 shops.
 It’s also home to a 50m long aquarium.
 If you like to ski in between shopping, then head to the Mall of the Emirates, which has about 500 shops, as well as an indoor ski resort.
 Always remember to barter with the salesman – they expect you to.
 Also, if you are traveling to Dubai in January, be sure to stop by one of the most famous Dubai shopping festivals of the year.

 6. Indoor ski resort.

 The first indoor ski resort in the Middle East!
 An amazing 22,500 square meters covered with real snow all year round!
 It is a part of the Mall of the Emirates.
 You have to see it to believe it!

 Dubai is split right down the middle by a creek that’s responsible for the city’s location and growth.
 Dinner cruises are available for the utmost pleasurable experience of slowly gliding along the creek while enjoying a sumptuous meal.